EesunMoon/Advanced_Spoken_Language_Processing/README.md

 - **Execution**:
   - Feature extraction performed **via terminal** using:
     1. Create a `features/` folder in the parent directory.
-    2. Install and build opensmile toolkit by executing the following below commands from the parent directory:
+    2. Install and build the opensmile toolkit by executing the following commands from the parent directory:
     ```sh
     git clone https://github.com/audeering/opensmile.git
     cd opensmile/